 The initial list of WUGs, also referred to as entities, will be developed by the TWDB per 31 TAC §357.10(43) and with the input of each RWPG.
 Municipal WUGs will be based on utility boundaries and annual water use volumes reported by associated public water systems via TWDB's annual Water Use Survey.
 Utilities' municipal net use will be evaluated based on whether they are public or private utilities.
 If the public water system or utility meets the annual municipal net use of 100 acre-feet threshold in any single year within the most recent five years (2015-2019), they will be established as stand-alone WUGs.
-Collective reporting units will be carried over from the 2022 State Water Plan, but also will be updated per newly established public water systems or utilities that do not meet the definition of a stand-alone WUG or collective reporting unit will be planned for as part of a countyother WUG per 31 TAC §357.10(43)(E).
+Collective reporting units will be carried over from the 2022 State Water Plan, but also will be updated per newly established public water systems, changes in utility boundaries or input from the planning groups.
+Public water systems or utilities that do not meet the definition of a stand-alone WUG or collective reporting unit will be planned for as part of a county-other WUG per 31 TAC §357.10(43)(E).
 Additionally, group quarters can be WUGs if they meet the definition in 31 TAC §357.10(43)(B) or may be included as part of another WUG.